vuestorefront/storefront-ui/docs/creating-new-component.md

-# How to create new component
+# How to create new Storefront UI component